molindo/scrutineer/README.md

 ===========

 * Your Version property is Long compatible.
 You can use java.sqlTimestamps column types too as a Version (that's what we do)
-* Aconex is DB->ElasticSearch centric at the moment.
+* Aconex is DB->Elasticsearch centric at the moment.
 We've tried to keep things loosely coupled, so it should be simple to add further integration points for other Primary & Secondary sources (HBase, MongoDB, Solr).

 JDBC Drivers